enricgrau/LibLabGuide/README.md

 All instructions and procedures are compiled into one comprehensive file, without being split into further categories.
 They are arranged sequentially, so if you're starting a library from scratch, you can follow the steps in order from beginning to end (or close to it).

+You may download the corresponding HTML file for your preferred OS and language, and open it locally, though some aesthetics may be lost.

 # Available guides

 - Windows
     - English (en) [v0.0.1]
+    - Español (es) [v0.0.1]

 # List of procedures and commands

+- Crerate and activate virtual environment
 - Update libraries with `pip`
 - Clone repository with `git`
 - Update GitHub repositiry